SpenceKonde/megaTinyCore/megaavr/extras/NotesOnPeripherals.md

 TCCR1B=0x05; //turn on Timwer 1 with prescaler=1024
 while(!(TIFR1&(1<<TOV1))); //spin for 1 second
 ```
-On megaavr, trying the same thing will spin forever, because the INTFLAGS register are never set if it's not enabled...
+On "modern" AVRs, trying the same thing with a type B timer will spin forever... but the same sort of thing works fine on a type A timer!
 ```
   TCA0.SINGLE.CTRLA=0x0F; //TCA0 1024 prescaler
   TCB0.CTRLA=0; TCB0.CTRLB=0; TCB0.INTCTRL=0; TCB0.CNT=0; //Stop TCB0, Periodic Interrupt timing mode, interrupt off, Count 0